xeolabs/xeometry-guide/outlining.md

 ### Example

 In the example below, we'll position the camera and configure the appearance of outlines.
 Then we'll load a glTF model of a reciprocating saw.
-When that's loaded, we'll show outlines around three objects in the model.
+When that's loaded, we'll show outlines around three objects in the saw.

 ```javascript
 var viewer = new xeometry.Viewer();